WATonomous/wato_finance_system/README.md

 ---

-## Generating dummy data
+## Generate Seed Data

-To generate dummy data, in the terminal in the backend directory, run:
+To generate seed data (generic testing data), in the terminal in the backend directory, run:

 ```
 npm run generatedata